How do I purchase a dining plan?

 Do my Dining Dollars roll over from the fall semester to the spring?

-If you purchase a spring dining plan, your Dining Dollars from the fall semester will roll over to the spring semester.
-However, any unused Dining Dollars at the end of the spring semester of each academic year will be forfeited.
+If you purchase a spring dining plan, your Dining Dollars from the fall semester will roll over to the spring semester on Monday, Jan.
+10. However, any unused Dining Dollars at the end of the spring semester of each academic year will be forfeited.

 Note: While Dining Dollars roll over from the fall to spring semester, any unused meal swipes will expire at the end of the fall semester.